chenweixiang/chenweixiang.github.io/_posts/2019-01-18-linux-kernel-reading.md

 Technically, there's no actual harm in leaving in that kernel-only content since, when you're compiling in user space, you're guaranteed that the preprocessor macro ```__KERNEL__``` will never be set, but it's cleaner to just strip out that irrelevant content during the export process.

-NOTE: If you look carefully, you'll notice that many of the Kbuild files contain both the variables header-y and unifdef-y to identify the header files to be sanitized and exported.
+**NOTE**: If you look carefully, you'll notice that many of the Kbuild files contain both the variables header-y and unifdef-y to identify the header files to be sanitized and exported.
 The latter is now deprecated and Kbuild files should now contain only the first form, but the older form is still supported.

 #### 3.4.6.3 Installation of Linux API Headers in LFS